 That said, I’ve taken mine on every trip over the past year, and it hasn’t suffered so much as a scratch just yet, so it is reasonably durable.
 For whatever it’s worth, if I tore a hole in it tomorrow and it couldn’t be repaired for some reason, I would order another one.
 The fact that it’s not as bomber as a heavier jacket is something to keep in mind, but not a good reason not to buy one as far as I’m concerned.

 (It’s also worth pointing out that if you accidentally poke a hole in it or something, Arc’teryx will repair it for “a nominal fee”, and if it breaks due to some defect in material or workmanship, Arc’teryx will fix or replace it for free, so be ready to wear and tear).

 Buy it.
-The Atom LT is an incredibly useful and versatile piece of kit that also offers style and comfort.
+The Atom LT is an incredibly useful and versatile piece of kit for the outer that also offers style and will keep you comfortable.
 I don’t recommend paying the list price for it unless money is no object to you, but it won’t be difficult for you to find a better deal – and to be frank, even though the list price is on the steep side, it’s probably worth it.